Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

 ## Features

-- Executes target assembly in-process using a custom runtime host
+- Executes the target assembly in-process using a custom runtime host
 - Provides GUI-based or CLI-based host, depending on the application
 - Detects and installs missing dependencies:
   - Required version of .NET runtime